Gujaratigirl/WeatherAroundTheWorld/README.md

 -Testing.html

-Low number of commits as I completed this on short timelines.
+Low number of commits as I created a new repository to have a simple web address.